Named for its deep green oval leaves with white venation, the Watermelon Dischidia really looks the part!

 As with many trailing vines, propagating Dischidia ovata is incredibly easy because it roots at every node.

-Meaning you can take any stem cutting that has a viable root node, and it should happily grow when planted in substrate or wrapped in sphagnum moss.
+Meaning you can take any stem cutting that has a viable root node, and it should happily root up when wrapped in a little sphagnum moss.

 Varieties & Similar Plants

-Dischidia are an often overlooked genus of trailing plants, closely related to the much more popular Hoya plants.
-Dischidia ruscifolia (Million Hearts Plant), Dischidia nummularia (String Of Nickels) and the lesser known Dischidia astephana are all great choices for terrariums too.
+Dischidia is an often overlooked genus of trailing plants, closely related to the much more popular Hoya plants.
+Dischidia ruscifolia (Million Hearts Plant), Dischidia nummularia (String of Nickels), and the lesser-known Dischidia astephana are all great choices for terrariums too.

 Alternatively, you can always stay on the watermelon train and go for the Trailing Watermelon Begonia, Pellionia repens.